Noble-Lab/casanovo/docs/getting_started.md

 ```

 All auxiliary data, model, and training-related parameters can be specified in a user created `.yaml` configuration file.
 See [`casanovo/config.yaml`](https://github.com/Noble-Lab/casanovo/blob/main/casanovo/config.yaml) for the default configuration that was used to obtain the reported results.
+You can change some of the parameters on this file when de novo sequencing as needed (marked as such) and should not change other parameters unless you're training a new Casanovo model.

 ### Download model weights